DaveSkender/Stock.Indicators/docs/UTILITIES.md

 :warning: Note: `.PruneWarmupPeriods()` is not available on indicators that do not have any recommended pruning; however, you can still do a custom pruning by using the customizable `.PruneWarmupPeriods(prunePeriods)`.

-:warning: WARNING! `.PruneWarmupPeriods()` will reverse-engineer some parameters in determing the recommended amount.
-Consequently, on rare occassions when there are unusual results, there can be an erroneous increase the amount of pruning.
-If you want more certainty about the pruning amount, use the `.PruneWarmupPeriods(prunePeriods)` with a specific number of `prunePeriods`.
+:warning: WARNING! `.PruneWarmupPeriods()` will reverse-engineer some parameters in determing the recommended pruning amount.
+Consequently, on rare occassions when there are unusual results, there can be an erroneous increase in the amount of pruning.
+If you want more certainty, use the `.PruneWarmupPeriods(prunePeriods)` with a specific number of `prunePeriods`.

 ### Find indicator result by date